PavanRangani/docs/docs/prd/communication/meeting.md

 Its multi value field of contact.
 At least one contact is mandatory.
 See [Attendees](./overview#attendees) in entity details

+#### Why are we not showing display names in the `Attendees` field dropdown?

+Currently, `Attendees` is a dropdown of all contacts.
+Suppose I have a contact named `Sunny Gupta` and  I have added `Sunny Gupta` as a display name for `Sachin Gupta`.
+Now if we implement such that both display name and contact name will appear in contact dropdown.
+So when I open a dropdown of `Attendees`, it will show me `Sunny Gupta` 2 times (One for contact and the second is for display name).
+That confuses me.
+That’s why we decided that the `Display Name` is not shown in the contact dropdown.

 ### Section

 Section is agenda of the meeting.